 Before we delve into the architecture of our Convolutional Neural Network (CNN), lets first look at the dataset that we'll be working with!

 The Fashion MNIST Dataset was created by Zalando and consists of a training set of 60,000 images and a test set of 10,000 images.
-Each image is a centered 28x28 pixel image of an item of clothing, associated with a label from one of 10 classes.
+Each image is a centered 28x28 pixel image of an item of clothing and is assigned to one of 10 classes.

 All images in Fashion MNIST are greyscale.
 Each pixel is represented by a single value (between 0 and 255) reflecting the darkness of that pixel.